Social distancing to slow the spread of coronavirus kept millions of people away from the office.

 The Future of Teleworking

 Working from home isn't likely to end once the coronavirus pandemic is under control.
-As of 2018, nearly 25% of employees in the United States worked at least a few hours from home on most days.
-In one survey, 30% of people who worked remotely at least a few times a month said they got more done at home in less time.
+One in every four employees in the United States worked remotely in 2022.
+In one survey, 47% of people who worked from home said they got more done at home in less time.
+It’s estimated that by 2025, 22% of America’s workforce will be telecommuting.
 Employers also benefit because telecommuters tend to be happier and less likely to quit their jobs as a result.